SAP-archive/teched2020-developer-keynote/kymaruntime/README.md

 |[SANDBOX](s4hana/sandbox/)|`s4hana/sandbox/`|[`s4hana/sandbox/deployment.yaml`](../s4hana/sandbox/deployment.yaml)|
 |[BRAIN](cap/brain/)|`cap/brain/`|[`cap/brain/deployment.yaml`](../cap/brain/deployment.yaml)|

-Taking a look in the respective `deployment.yaml` file, you should see a URL for the Docker image, stored in the GitHub Package Registry
+Taking a look in the respective `deployment.yaml` file, you should see an `image` property with the value being a URL for the Docker image, stored in the GitHub Package Registry.

-Make sure you modify the value for the following property:
+Make sure you modify the value for that specific `image` property, following the property hierarchy in the file:

 `spec -> template -> spec -> containers -> image`